Engineering Principles

 Direction before momentum.

-The first question is never which framework or stack.
-It's what the user actually needs to accomplish.
-Once that's clear, the architecture follows.
-Without it, you're just building fast in the wrong direction.
+The first question is never which framework or stack to use.
+It's what the user actually needs to solve.
+With that clear, the architecture follows.
+Without that, you'll just arrive at the wrong place sooner.

 How I ship